ErikGS/django-frontend-samples/README.md

-# Django SPA with Svelte
+# Django HTMX and Svelte Frontend Samples

+- A simple HTMX sample with Django as the backend.
-A simple SPA sample with Django as the backend and Svelte in the frontend.
+- A simple SPA sample with Django as the backend and Svelte in the frontend.

 ## Getting Started